List of We Bare Bears characters: Ranger Tabes

 Ranger Dana Tabes is a park ranger.
 She lives in a trailer-style mobile home located in the park where the Bears live.
 They first meet her in "Ranger Tabes" where she helps them locate a missing package.
 She is shown to be overly confident, persistent and even downright obsessive with wanting to help people.
 Her obsession is explored in "Creature Mysteries" where she tries to capture and prove Charlie's existence.
 In that same episode, it's revealed that her mother was also a park ranger and the one who inspired her to become one.
-Her obsession is also prominent in "Poppy Rangers" where she was willing to lead a team of girl scouts, called the Poppy Rangers, into a dangerous cave, against Grizzly's urging.
+Her obsession is also prominent in "Poppy Rangers" where she was willing to lead a team of girl scouts, called the Poppy Rangers, into the dangerous Howling Mountain Cave, against Grizzly's urging and despite the Poppies' efforts to get Tabes to reconsider.
 Despite her quirky personality, the Bears consider her one of their closest friends and are shown to be dependent on her as seen in "Ranger Norm".
-Out of the three bears, Tabes seems to be with Grizz the most and usually has him around as an assistant to help in leading the Poppy Rangers.
+Out of the Three Bears, Tabes seems to be with Grizzly the most and usually has him around as an assistant to help in leading the Poppy Rangers.
 Based on how much she relies on him, they seem to have mutual respect for each for other.
-In "Ranger Games", it is revealed that she has a rival in the form of Ranger Zhao (voiced by Ming-Na Wen) who leads her own group of girl scouts called the Ivy Rangers.
-In "Bear Squad", Tabes is shown to possess deduction skills to the level of identifying animals and people by a limited amount of evidence.
+In "Ranger Games", it is revealed that she has a rival in the form of Ranger Zhao (voiced by Ming-Na Wen) who leads her own group of girl scouts, called the Ivy Rangers.
+In "Bear Squad," Tabes is shown to possess deduction skills to the level of identifying animals and people by a limited amount of evidence.
 In the same episode, it is revealed that she is banned from doing any ranger work in the city.
 Over time, Tabes is shown to have calmed down a bit, though she still takes her job very seriously.
 She has even learned to be more surveillant with her duties and upon knowledge of Charlie's true existence has opted to watch and protect him from afar.
-By the end of "Rescue Ranger", she mildly becomes friends with Charlie and, like the Bears, decides to keep him a secret.
-Eventually, the two become good friends after he helps her finds her dog Kirk in "Tabes & Charlie".
+By the end of "Rescue Ranger," she mildly becomes friends with Charlie and, like the Bears, decides to keep him a secret.
+Eventually, the two become good friends after he helps her finds her dog Kirk in "Tabes & Charlie."